T20X/notes/C++Expressions.md

 [Note 2: More stringent correspondences between abstract and actual semantics can be defined by each implementation. — end note]
 6) This provision is sometimes called the “as-if” rule, because an implementation is free to disregard any requirement of this document as long as the result is as if the requirement had been obeyed, as far as can be determined from the observable behavior of the program.
 For instance, an actual implementation need not evaluate part of an expression if it can deduce that its value is not used and that no side effects affecting the observable behavior of the program are produced.

+# Expression

+expression evaluation -> ( side-effects & value)

+An expression is a sequence of operators and operands that specifies a computation.An expression can result in a value and can cause side effects The implementation can regroup operators according to the usual mathematical rules only where the operators really are associative or commutative

+## value computations

+ value computations (including determining the identity of an object for glvalue evaluation and fetching a value previously assigned to an object for prvalue evaluation)

+## "evaluation"

+Evaluation of an expression (or a subexpression) in general includes both value computations (including determining the identity of an object for glvalue evaluation and fetching a value previously assigned to an object for prvalue evaluation) and initiation of side effects

 # Sequence points

 The C++11 and C++14 versions of the standard do not formally contain 'sequence points'; operations are 'sequenced before' or 'unsequenced' or 'indeterminately sequenced' instead.
 The net effect is essentially the same, but the terminology is different.